The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 Mitigation buffs, similar to % healing increase buffs, scale multiplicatively downward.
 This means that they are subject to diminishing returns.
 Each % mitigation you stack reduces incoming damage by less than the last used.

-For example.If the party is going to take a 100,000 hit, a PLD using Reprisal will reduce the damage of this by 10%, or 10,000.
+For example, if the party is going to take a 100,000 hit, a PLD using Reprisal will reduce the damage of this by 10%, or 10,000.

 (100,000-(100,000*.1))=90,000